WireSeed/FlipperZero-RogueMaster/ReadMe.md

 - Updated: [NRF24 Batch v1.9 (By vad7)](https://github.com/vad7/nRF24-Batch)
 - UL PR: Wifi Marauder Companion [Moved pmkid on aps and channel to one section #470 (By clipboard1)](https://github.com/DarkFlippers/unleashed-firmware/pull/470)
 - Updated: [ESP32CAM Marauder (By 0xchocolate & eried)](https://github.com/eried/flipperzero-mayhem) with [Moved pmkid on aps and channel to one section #470 (By clipboard1)](https://github.com/DarkFlippers/unleashed-firmware/pull/470)
+- Fix Issue with CFW Settings App RGB Settings (I think) & Cleaned Up Code.
+It is still a WIP.

 <a name="release">